Adeniyii/Adeniyii/README.md

 #### 💬 About

 I'm a Frontend developer at [BetaQuick](https://betaquick.com/), working on super exciting stuff, while also taking on side projects I'm passionate about.
 I'm a [Next.js](https://nextjs.org/) fan on the frontend, and a bigger [NodeJS](https://nodejs.org/) fan on the backend.
 I dabble in C sometimes, and I'm currently enrolled in a software engineering bootcamp at [Holberton - Alx](https://www.holbertonschool.com/).
-When I'm not coding, I'm either getting some quality time with my trusty companion, Archer 🐶, in the gym, or vibing to Hov 🎙.
+When I'm not coding, I'm either getting some quality time with my trusty companion (Archer 🐶), in the gym, or vibing to Hov 🎙.

 #### 📫 Contact